 Washington cases are found in two paper resources: Washington Appellate Reports (“Wash.App”) and Washington Reports (abbreviated “Wn.”
 Or “Wash” for older cases and “Wn.2d” or “Wash.2d” for newer cases).
 Case citations follow a standard format.
 The first number indicates the volume, the abbreviation in the middle indicates the name of the book, and the final number indicates the page.
 The citation “85 Wn.2d 685” refers to volume 85 of the second series of Washington Reports, with the case opinion beginning on page 685.

-The Public Law Library provides free access to two different online databases which contain Washington case law: Lexis and WestlawNext.
-You can search either of these databases using a custom index built into the database or by entering keywords and phrases similar to a Google search.
+The Law Library provides free access to Westlaw, a legal database which contains Washington case law.
+You can search the databases using a custom index built into the database or by entering keywords and phrases similar to a Google search.
 Search results can be narrowed by date and other parameters.
-You must visit one of our branches to use these databases; they are not available through our web site.
-If you need help using either of these, please ask at the reference desk.
+You must visit one of our branches to use the database.
+Library staff can help you if you need it.

 Free Washington Case Law on the Internet